 Electrically Conductive Epoxy and Elastomeric Adhesives

-Master Bond’s range of electrically conductive products consist of epoxies and elastomeric systems.
+Master Bond’s range of electrically conductive products consists of epoxies and elastomeric systems.
 They are conveniently packaged for ease of use.
-They are available in syringes, jars, bubble packs, cartridges, etc. Two component systems can be purchased in premixed, frozen syringes.
+They are available in syringes, jars, bubble packs, cartridges, etc. Two-component systems can be purchased in premixed, frozen syringes.
 Freshly prepared to maximize shelf life, Master Bond electrically conductive compounds can be bought in quantities from grams to gallons.

 Master Bond One and Two Component Adhesive Products

 The following table summarizes Master Bond's range of one and two component adhesive products.

 Silver-filled, electrically conductive epoxy with low volume resistivity.
 Cryogenically serviceable.
 Good thermal cycling characteristics.
 Easy to process with a convenient 1:1 mix ratio.
 Superior physical strength properties.

 Highly flexibilized version of EP21TDC/S silver-filled conductive epoxy.
 Superb for bonding & sealing dissimilar substrates.
 Enhanced thermal cycling properties.
 High peel and shear strength.

 Cost effective alternative to silver-filled epoxy with a silver-coated nickel filler.
 Excellent conductivity and physical properties.